On The Isoperimetric Spectrum of Graphs and Its Approximations

-\end{alphthm} Let $K$ be the kernel of an ergodic Markov chain on the (strongly connected) base graph $G$, and let $f$ be a real function such that $K(f) \leq f$.
-It is easy to check that for any natural number $n$ we have $K^n(f) \leq f$, and also one can check that $h = \displaystyle{\lim_{n \rightarrow \infty}} K^n(f)$ is a constant vector, every element of which is the weighted mean of $f$ with respect to the stationary distribution $\pi$.
-Note that $h$ is a harmonic function (eigenfunction of the eigenvalue $1$) and an annihilator of the Laplacian $\dirL=I-K$.
-Specially, in this case we know by Perron-Frobenius theorem that any such function is in the linear subspace spanned by $h$, and this shows that the eigenspace of the eigenvalue $1$ is quite small, where, on the other hand, the space of such functions can be quite rich, or in a more sophisticated language, one may say that we are passing from the space of martingales to the space of supermartingales \cite{DOOB}.\\ The second important fact is related to the concept of a nodal domain.
-It is interesting to note that in the continuous case the eigenfunctions of the ordinary Laplacian (say of a compact Riemannian manifold) is always a continuous function (essentially smooth) and by Rolle's theorem there is always a zero point between any two points with different signs.
+The second important fact is related to the concept of a {\it nodal domain} (e.g. see \cite{BLS07} and references therein).
+It is interesting to note that in the continuous case, the eigenfunctions of the ordinary Laplacian (say of a compact Riemannian manifold) is always a continuous function (essentially smooth) and by Rolle's theorem there is always a zero point between any two points with different signs.
 This fact, in a way, justifies the study of connected components of $f^{-1}(0)$ (as {\it nodal regions} \cite{DETAL,FRI,JNT01}) for any eigenfunction $f$ in the continuous case.
 However, when we are dealing with a discontinuous object as a graph, an eigenfunction can have opposite signs on the two endpoints of an edge, where this, on the one hand, makes the whole thing more complex, and on the other hand, it makes the space of eigenfunctions far richer. \begin{defin}{ If $f \in {\cal F}_{_{\pi}}(G)$ and $Q \subseteq V(G)$, the pair $(Q,Q^c)$ is called a {\it bipolar cut-set} for $f$ if for any edge $uv \in \sb(Q)$ we have $f(u)f(v) \leq 0$.